Lake Havasu City is a beautiful lake town in central Arizona along the California border. It attracts visitors year round.

 A full list of lighthouses at Lake Havasu and their locations is available here.

-SARA (Special Activities and Recreation Area) Park is a free county park with a network of hiking and mountain biking trails.
+SARA (Special Activities and Recreation Area) Park is a free county park in Lake Havasu City, Arizona with an extensive network of hiking and mountain biking trails.

 Crack in the Wall Trail, also known as the SARA Crack trail, is aptly named.